nigarofe/vscode-outnav/outnav-workspace/Outlines.md

                     Commands
                         vscode-outnav.startOutlineNavigator
                             When the command vscode-outnav.startOutlineNavigator is executed, the Extension shall parse outnav-workspace/Outlines.md to outnav-workspace/json_exports/outlines.json according to outnav-workspace/json_exports/outlines_schema.json
-                            When the outnav-workspace/Outlines.md has been sucessfully parsed, the Extension shall open the Outline Webview
+                            When the outnav-workspace/Outlines.md has been sucessfully parsed, the Extension shall open the webview
+                    Markdown parsing
+                        The Extension shall parse outline content from Outlines.md using an indented-outline format where indentation is expressed as tabs or as groups of four spaces; the parser shall convert those headings into the JSON outline structure written to outlines.json following outlines_schema.json
+                    General
+                        The Extension shall assume that the user opened VS Code from the outnav-workspace folder When the Extension finishes loading, the Extension shall automatically execute the command vscode-outnav.startOutlineNavigator
                     Webview
                         General
                             The Extension shall have a single webview When VS Code is opened, the Extension shall read the content of outnav-workspace/json_exports/outlines.json
-                            The top of the webview shall have a breadcrumb navigation The breadcrumb navigation shall be clickable providing a quick way to jump to that level While the the webview is in focus, the breadcrumb navigation shall cycle through each title from the current navigation level sequentially every 2 seconds.
+                            The top of the webview shall have a breadcrumb navigation The breadcrumb navigation shall be clickable providing a quick way to jump to that level While the the webview is in focus, the breadcrumb navigation shall cycle through each title from the current navigation level sequentially every 1.0 seconds
-                        Title Actions
+                            The breadcrumb navigation shall show all options for the current level in a dropdown-like control Title Actions
-                            The Outline Webview shall support associating actions with titles using a standardized annotation format in Outlines.md.
+                            The webview shall support associating actions with titles using a standardized annotation format in Outlines.md.
                             The annotation format shall allow specifying the action type (e.g., open_webpage, run_command); The action parameter (e.g., URL, command name); The key that triggers the action (e.g., key:O); Example annotation: Title [action:open_webpage key:O](https://example.com)
-                            While a title is displayed, when the specified key is pressed, the Outline Webview shall execute the associated action.
+                            While a title is displayed, when the specified key is pressed, the webview shall execute the associated action.
                             If multiple actions are annotated for a title, each action shall be mapped to its specified key.
                         Keyboard shortcuts
-                            While the webview is in focus, when the `Space` key is pressed, the Outline Webview shall pause/play the title cycling `Esc` key is pressed, the webview tab shall close `=`/`-` keys are pressed, the title cycling frequency shall decrease/increase `A`/`D` keys are pressed, the title level shall decrease/increase
+                            While the webview is in focus, when the `Space` key is pressed, the webview shall pause/play the title cycling `Esc` key is pressed, the webview tab shall close `=`/`-` keys are pressed, the title cycling frequency shall decrease/increase `A`/`D` keys are pressed, the title level shall decrease/increase